eclipse-bluechi/bluechi/doc/docs/api/bindings.md

 For `python`, the dynamically generated proxies (e.g. from [dasbus](https://github.com/rhinstaller/dasbus)) don't require such a generation and work well on their own.
 These proxies, however, don't provide type hints.
-Because of that the bluechi project provides `bluechi` - auto-generated, typed python bindings.
+Because of that the BlueChi project provides `bluechi` - auto-generated, typed python bindings.

 ### Installation